azavea/raster-vision/docs/framework/bootstrap.rst

 Bootstrap new projects with a template
 ======================================

 When using Raster Vision on a new project, the best practice is to create a new repo with its own Docker image based on the Raster Vision image.
 This involves a fair amount of boilerplate code which has a few things that vary between projects.
 To facilitate bootstrapping new projects, there is a `cookiecutter <https://cookiecutter.readthedocs.io/>`_ `template <{{ repo }}/cookiecutter_template>`_.
-Assuming that you cloned the Raster Vision repo and ran ``pip install cookiecutter==1.7.0``, you can instantiate the template as follows (after adjusting paths appropriately for your particular setup).
+Assuming that you cloned the Raster Vision repo and ran ``pip install cookiecutter``, you can instantiate the template as follows (after adjusting paths appropriately for your particular setup).

 .. code-block:: console